hhandika/segui/website/docs/api-usage/python/align_concat.md

 ## Steps

-Install `pysegul` using pip if you haven't done it yet
+Install PySEGUL using pip if you haven't done it yet

 ```bash
 pip install pysegul